 If you’re thinking about “saving all your calories” for the turkey dinner, dessert, or the holiday potluck, stop right now.
 Skipping meals in lieu of more indulgent meals will not help you meet your goals.
 In fact, restricting intake will only lead to over-consumption later on, as well as guilt and stress… you get it.
 Instead, try to stay on track with your regular meals, listen to your body, and don’t “save up”.

 You may be shocked to hear this from a dietitian, but not every meal needs to be nutritious.
 We are given multiple opportunities throughout the day to nourish our bodies.
-So, if you’re heading to a family brunch, try focusing on having maybe a lighter, more nutritious supper that night.
+So, if you’re heading to a family brunch, try focusing on having a more nutritious supper that night.
 Or include a veggie-based snack if you know that veggies likely won’t make an appearance at the potluck.
-This green smoothie is a family favourite hit in my household, and a go-to breakfast option if I know it’s going to be an more indulgent day.
+This green smoothie is a family favourite hit in my household, and a go-to breakfast option.

 6. Use a smaller plate at parties